UNCLASSIFIED (U)

 (1) For project requests with an estimated cost of over $500,000, or cost estimates provided by post requiring further analysis, the Office of Cost Management in the Program Development Coordination and Support Directorate (OBO/PDCS/COST) may assist posts with preparing a current working estimate of the anticipated cost;

-(2) Requests for MCI projects that impact CAA space may require a construction security plan.
-The Office of Area Management will coordinate a review by the Office of Security Management in the Construction, Facility, and Security Management Directorate (OBO/CFSM/SM); and
+(2) Requests for MCI projects that impact controlled access area (CAA) space may require a construction security plan.
+The Office of Area Management will coordinate a review by the Office of Security Management in the Construction and Security Management Directorate (OBO/CSM/SM); and

 (3) Emergency and contingency requests and smaller projects are reviewed by the MCI committee as they are submitted.